 You will also be able to view other engineers’ answers to the question.
 To make it easier to find questions moderators will tag keywords in questions.
 The keywords are then used to list any similar questions in the “Related Questions” box on the right hand side.

 It is up to you what questions to answer and how much detail to go into.
 Don’t be afraid to write a really long answer, but at the same time you don’t need to write long answers.

 Our advice is simple; be honest, straightforward and to the point in your answers.

 Doing Live CHATs

-Live chats are consistently the most popular part of the event for students, teachers and engineers.
+Live chats are consistently the most popular part of the activity for students, teachers and engineers.
 They take place in our online chatrooms, where students ask you questions and express their opinions on your work over half an hour.
 Live chats are fun and give immediate contact between engineers and students, allowing students to relate to you.
 Many teachers tell us that the quieter students are more active in live chats than face to face, providing an interesting change to class dynamics.

 The first time you log in there will already be chats to sign up to…

 How to sign up for chats